Custom Snippet

 config | object | Configuration for SDK functionality. |

-The options.customer
+The opts.customer

 Object

 ObjectThe customer object can be used to pass additional information about the customer or account to Fairing.
-Currently, the only supported property is email

 Name | Type | Details |